davidberard/davidberard/README.md

 - 👀 I’m interested in UX/UI, photography and design
 - 🌱 I’m currently learning website ergonomy
 - 💞️ I’m looking to collaborate on inhouse projects
-- 📫 How to reach me : on my website https://davidberard.net
+- 📫 How to reach me : https://davidberard.net

 <!---
 davidberard/davidberard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.